10 Minute Project Health Check

 A simple way to assess the project management quality of a single project would be to check if the project management methodology of the organisation was adhered to.
 This is a good step, but can lead to the methodology being applied in a clinical fashion to check the boxes.

-Project success builds on the system of people, objectives, work, deliverables and use of deliverables to constitute a cohesive whole.
+Project success builds on a system of people, objectives, work, deliverables, the use of deliverables in operations to constitute a cohesive whole.
 And project success does not conclude with the acceptance of agreed deliverables, but with the benefits realised by using those deliverables in operations.
 The below checklist is an attempt to assess an individual project against this systemic and end-to-end view.
 The list is not complete, but focuses on the ‘must haves’.
 As such, even a few boxes that cannot be checked as true, may break the project.

 SUCCESS FACTORTRUEFALSE (OR NOT SURE)

-The deliverables, i.e. the goods and services, that the project will deliver are clearly specified
+The deliverables, i.e. the goods and services, that the project will deliver to achieve the target state are clearly specified

-Acceptance criteria have been defined for the project deliverables that are approved by the users and the project sponsor
+Acceptance criteria have been defined for the project deliverables that are approved by users of the deliverables and by the project sponsor

-It is clearly defined how the project deliverables will be handed over to and used by operations
+It is clearly defined how the project deliverables will be handed over to and used by which people in operations

 The benefits of using the deliverables in operations is defined and made measurable